Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/03_IAM.md

 Authentication determines whether the person is user or not.

 Authorization:
 A person’s or user’s authorities are checked for accessing the resources.
+Authorization is the process of giving someone the ability to access a resource.

 Authentication is done before the authorization process, whereas the authorization process is done after the authentication process.